“Practice makes perfect”, goes the old saying, quite unhelpfully.

 The truth is, not all types of practice are made equal.
 So blindly practicing will not make you perfect, and you’re likely to hit a plateau if you practice the way most people do.

-I want you to understand the critical difference between regular practice, and focused or deliberate practice.
+I want you to understand the critical difference between regular practice, and deliberate practice.

 Practice isn’t the thing you do once you’re good.
 It’s the thing you do that makes you good. ~Malcolm Gladwell